Cavity Wall Insulation

 A surveyor will measure your walls, deduct the area of the windows and doors resulting in the amount of insulating material that is required.

-Holes will be drilled into the wall by the installation team who will then pump the material into the cavity, this all sounds quite a major job but in fact is quite straight forward and a such is a relatively low cost method of gaining significant savings.
+Holes will be drilled into the wall by the installation team who will then pump the material into the cavity.
+The job, when carried out by a professional, is relatively simple and is a low cost method of gaining significant savings.